Interactive Brokers: Sanctions violations

-On 15 July 2025, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) announced a $11.8 mln settlement with Interactive Brokers LLC for apparent violations of several OFAC sanctions programs.
-According to the agency, since July 2016 IB had provided brokerage and investment services to individuals located in Iran, Cuba, Syria, and the Crimea region.
-The company also processed transactions in securities associated with the Chinese Military-Industrial Complex program, as well as trades involving sanctioned individuals under OFAC's Russia, Global Magnitsky, Venezuela, and Syria sanctions programs.
-OFAC emphasized that the violations could have been avoided through regular and effective maintenance of the firm's compliance systems.
-Between July 2016 and July 2021 alone, Interactive Brokers provided services to more than 200 account holders from Iran, Cuba, Syria, and Crimea, who collectively executed over 12,000 transactions.
+On 15 July 2025, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) announced a $11,8 million settlement with Interactive Brokers LLC for apparent violations of several sanctions programs.
+According to the agency, the company provided brokerage and investment services to persons located in Iran, Cuba, Syria and the Crimea region.
+It also processed transactions involving securities and persons subject to sanctions under the Chinese Military-Industrial Complex, Russia, Global Magnitsky, Venezuela and Syria programs.
+OFAC attributed the violations to deficiencies in the firm's compliance systems.